I don’t know of any grocery stores that will qualify customers for a discount if they use the self-checkout.

 You get ZIP Diddly as my wife would say, nothing.

-While standing in line the other day waiting for a product check watching and shuffling my feet another customer spoke up from behind me.
+While standing in line the other day, waiting for a product check, watching and shuffling my feet, another customer spoke up from behind me.

-“Hey, why doesn’t someone open up another cash register so we can get out of here faster?” says an older gentleman wearing a black business suit.
+“Hey, why doesn’t someone open another cash register so we can get out of here faster?” says an older gentleman wearing a black business suit.

-Is the store purposely not bringing in enough staff to open the grocery checkout lanes because they rely on the self checkout?
-It’s all about the money.
-I’m sure there is some truth to this because if there wasn’t there would be more staff on duty to handle those customers who don’t enjoy the self checkout.
+I’m sure there is some truth to this because if there weren’t, there would be more staff on duty to handle those customers who don’t enjoy the self-checkout.

 Self Checkout for Free

-Unless you are someone who REALLY wants to know what it’s like to be a cashier you might enjoy this tedious process but it’s not for everyone and it’s not for me either.
-Hats off to anyone who works at a grocery store as a cashier because you need to have a certain patience and personality and that wouldn’t be me.
+Unless you are someone who REALLY wants to know what it’s like to be a cashier, you might enjoy this tedious process, but it’s not for everyone, and it’s not for me either.
+Hats off to anyone who works at a grocery store as a cashier because you need to have a certain patience and personality, and that wouldn’t be me.

-Let’s be honest, prices at the grocery store are only going up and now they want us to do the job of someone they typically pay without a discount or so much as a thanks for doing our job for you.
+Let’s be honest, prices at the grocery store are only going up, and now they want us to do the job of someone they typically pay without a discount or so much as a thanks for doing our job for you.
 Nah.

 Paying for a full-service cashier

-Could you imagine the grocery flyers… “This week shop at Papa Bobs Grocery and Use Our Cashier Free of Charge to Checkout” or “Enjoy a 10% discount if you use the self-checkout at Papa Bobs Grocery.”
+Could you imagine the grocery flyers… “This week, shop at Papa Bob’s Grocery and Use Our Cashier Free of Charge to check out,” or “Enjoy a 10% discount if you use the self-checkout at Papa Bob’s Grocery.”

-What do you think about getting a discount for using the self checkout and paying a premium for using a cashier?
+What do you think about getting a discount for using the self-checkout and paying a premium for using a cashier?

-Either way someone is getting the raw end of the deal.
+Either way, someone is getting the raw end of the deal.

 September Grocery Game Challenge posts